-In recognition of her achievements, Kate is a ranked lawyer for Financial Services Regulation in the Chambers and Partners Asia-Pacific Guide for 2019 and 2020 and was listed as one of Australia’s Best Lawyers from 2015 to 2018 in the Banking and Finance division.
+In recognition of her achievements, Kate is a ranked lawyer for Financial Services Regulation in the Chambers and Partners Asia-Pacific Guide, and has been consistently listed as one of Australia’s Best Lawyers in the Banking and Finance division.

 - Designed, implemented and reviewed AML/CTF Programs for a broad range of reporting entities including big four banks, foreign banks, wealth companies, remitters and gaming companies.

 - Assisted financial institutions and gaming companies in responding to AUSTRAC regulatory investigations and designed and implemented remediation programs following investigations or external audits

 - Advised the boards of banks on whether issues identified as part of an independent review were breaches of the AML/CTF Act and the likely consequences for the board and the bank of those issues being breaches;

 - Worked with AUSTRAC to create a tool to assist reporting entities identify IFTIs